 Shred guitar like Guns and Roses?
 Can channel your inner Adele?
 Or once realised in karaoke that you could hold a note better than your work colleagues?
 Come on down and join the Music team at CCC.
 It’s a great opportunity to put your musical talents to use as worship is a core part of the service.

-For more information, please talk to Leanne.
+For more information, please talk to Andrew.

 The options are numerous but the decision to serve is wholly personal to you.
 Before you feel like diving head first into one of the above, Connect Night is the ideal warm-up to dip a toe in the water at CCC.
 Held once or twice a term after the main Sunday service, Connect Night is ideal to find out more on the above six areas, meet new people, find out about CCC’s vision and values, and eat top notch pizzas.
 Now that’s time worth sparing.
-Find out more about our team training evenings here.
+Find out more about our team trainings here.

 (By James Bass*)